SaiKrishnaChaitanya24/DiCIPHR-Pipeline/README.md

 Note: /folder_path:/folder_path needs to be replaced with the absolute path where your data is stored.

 Remember to replace {subject_name}, {image_path}, and {DWI_absolute_path} with the actual values for your specific data (with absolute path).

+Recommended slurm options for running the container - while using sbatch command to run, add --propagate=NONE option.